Cret123/The-Cyborg-Gadgets/README.md

 3. Open the program.
 4. Connect your hardware according to the pins at the top of the file.
 5. Install required libraries via the Arduino Library Manager.
-6. Upload the sketch to your Arduino Pro Mini.
+6. Upload the sketch to an Arduino Pro Mini.
-7. Stick the arduino to your watch.
+7. Stick the arduino to a watch.
 Initially done by gluing magnets to the watch and arduino, to make it detachable.